DoctorMcKay/node-steam-user/README.md

 	- `secret` - If you have your secret, you can provide it here (as a `Buffer`)
 	- `timeOffset` - If you're using your `secret` and you know the offset between your local clock and the Steam servers, you can provide it here
 	- `deauthorizeAll` - If you want to deauthorize all other machines from Steam Guard, pass true here.
 Default false

+#### This method does not appear to work at this time.
+Use the support site to disable two-factor authentication with your revocation code.

 **v1.9.0 or later is required to use this method**